shalomtash/prodigy/README.md

 <img src="img/previewer.png" width=70% height=70%/>

 ## Author
-[ shalomtash ] is a software engineer interested in using technology and capable leadership to solve real-world problems. a voracious reader who uses books to explore personal growth and developments in information technology.
+A voracious reader who uses books to explore personal growth and developments in information technology. a software engineer with an enthusiasm for using technology to solve real-world issues and exceptional leadership motivated by a sense of purpose.
+I firmly believe that technology can impact society, if it is implemented properly. by:[shalomtash]